mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 To reuse data, all it takes is a map lookup for a value that is equal to its key.
 This trick works because Java's Strings are essentially **value types** - they are unmutable and differ only by state.
 So it doesn't matter to which "female" instance your gender reference points.
-All of them might as much point to the same.
+And given this fact, all of them might as much point to the same.

 ### A Better Way to Intern